Genital Herpes – Diagnosis, Symptoms, and Treatment

 Herpes simplex virus is usually treated with antiviral agents such as:

-These agents should be started as soon as possible as antiviral therapy within 72 hours of symptoms onset can lead to a reduction of symptoms severity and duration.
+These agents should be started as soon as possible as antiviral therapy within 72 hours of symptoms onset can reduce symptoms severity and duration.

 - Tyring SK, Baker D, Snowden W. Valacyclovir for herpes simplex virus infection: long-term safety and sustained efficacy after 20 years' experience with acyclovir.
 J Infect Dis 2002; 186 Suppl 1:S40. - https://www.ncbi.nlm.nih.gov/pubmed/12353186